sigsum/sigsum/witness.md

 - 400 Bad request if `old_size` is higher than `size`.
 - 409 Conflict if the `old_size` does not match the latest tree head known by the witness (this should be resolved by making a `get-tree-size` request and retrying).
-- 403 Forbidden if the `key_hash` is not known or if the `signature` doesn't verify.
+- 403 Forbidden if the `signature` doesn't verify.
+- 404 Not Found if the `key_hash` is not known.
 - 422 Unprocessable entity if the `node_hash` list does not prove consistency from the old tree head known to the witness to the new one.